MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/itpro-introduction-to-automation-apis.md

 }
 ```

 To retrieve the list of user groups issue a [GET userGroups](api/dynamics_usergroup_get.md).
-This will return the information that you need for the payload above.
+This returns the information that you need for the payload above.

 Assigning permission sets is identical to adding users to user groups.
 [GET permissionSet](api/dynamics_permissionset_get.md) returns information about the available permission sets.
 To assign a permissionSet issue a [POST userPermission](api/dynamics_userpermission_create.md) as shown in the following example.